peterzan/ILETP/README.md

 ## Example Usage
-Several example use cases and an expanded use case concept are included in the repo.
+Several example use cases (detailed in **/use-cases**) and an expanded use case (detailed in **/ILETP_UseCase_Test Tool Specs**) concept are included in the repo.
 These use cases are far from the only solutions that can be built by leveraging ILETP.

 ## How to Contribute
 I welcome help!
 If you want to contribute: